iAbhishek91/google-cloud/Landscape&Design/03a-gcloud.md

 --help provide detail help about the command
 -h one line summery of the command

+## Best practices

+Gcloud command often require zone, region and projectID.

+- keep this as environment variables
+  - save the variables in a .sh file
+  - include that as part of .profile file using source <file_name>.sh

 ## Properties

 Properties are like parameter which governs the behavior of the gcloud CLI and other SDK.